An insight to 'THE SLEEP CYCLE'

 Thalamus is a relay center for information from the senses to cerebral cortex.
 During sleep, the thalamus is quiet detaching us from the external world.
 But during REM sleep, the thalamus is active sending the cortex images, sounds, and other sensations that fill our dreams.

 Pineal gland receives signals from SCN and increases production of the hormone melatonin which helps put us to sleep.
-Scientists believe that peaks and valleys of melatonin are important for matching the body’s circadian rhythm to the external cycle of light and darkness.
+Melatonin dosage plays a crucial role in regulating sleep patterns, and scientists believe that peaks and valleys of melatonin are important for matching the body’s circadian rhythm to the external cycle of light and darkness.

 Amygdala- involved in feeling emotions becomes increasingly active during REM sleep.